Right Arrow

 Spot AI's architecture converts existing camera investments into intelligent sensors through plug-and-play hardware that bridges on-premises cameras to a secure, cloud-native dashboard.
 This approach enables organizations to leverage their current infrastructure while gaining advanced AI capabilities across safety, security, and operations teams.

-LVT's mobile units deliver self-sufficient surveillance for locations lacking permanent infrastructure.
-Each unit combines cameras, AI processing, and cellular connectivity in a rapidly deployable package optimized for outdoor security and deterrence applications (Source: SecurityInfoWatch).
+LVT's mobile units deliver self-sufficient monitoring for locations lacking permanent infrastructure.
+Each unit combines cameras, AI processing, and cellular connectivity in a rapidly deployable package optimized for outdoor security and deterrence applications.

 AI capabilities and operational analytics

-The scope and depth of AI capabilities reveal significant differences in how each platform approaches video analytics and business value creation.
+The AI capabilities of each platform show significant differences in their approach to video analytics and business value.

 Video analytics comparison